Long Trail: Day 7 (Mount Killington and the Hotel Dilemma)

 Now back to our regularly scheduled programming…

-Eventually, I reached the Governor Clement shelter, which was the last shelter before the big climb up Killington.
+Eventually, I reached the Governor Clement Shelter, which was the last shelter before the big climb up Killington.
 This shelter was pretty unique.
-It had stone walls, a chimney, and fireplace inside the shelter.
+It had stone walls, a chimney, and a fireplace inside the shelter.

-I stopped for a short break, ate a small lunch and continued on.
-The ascent up Killington wasn’t too bad, I think knowing that I would be sleeping in a warm bed gave me additional energy and motivation.
-Unfortunately, the fog had settled in when i got to the top.
+I stopped for a short break, ate a small lunch, and continued.
+The ascent up Killington wasn’t too bad; I think knowing that I would be sleeping in a warm bed gave me additional energy and motivation.
+Unfortunately, the fog had settled in when I got to the top.
 It was a shame because the views are supposed to be excellent.

 After taking another short rest, I began the descent.
 I was making great time, and I really wanted to be off the trail.
-Once I made it to the road, I walked to the Inn at the Long Trail where I would be able to pick up my resupply, check in to a room, and rest up for the next part of my journey.
+Once I made it to the road, I walked to the Inn at the Long Trail, where I would be able to pick up my resupply.
+I would check into a room and rest up for the next part of my journey.

-Dear readers, this is where I tell you, to ALWAYS HAVE A BACKUP PLAN!
-In all my preparation, I did not book any rooms in advance because the Inn at the Long trail accepts walk-in hikers at a discounted rate.
+Dear readers, this is where I tell you to ALWAYS HAVE A BACKUP PLAN!
+In all my preparation, I did not book any rooms in advance because the Inn at the Long Trail accepts walk-in hikers at a discounted rate.
 Like an idiot, I assumed I would be able to get a room as so many others before me.
-As luck would have it, There was a huge marathon happening in the area, and all the rooms were booked.
+As luck would have it, there was a huge marathon happening in the area, and all the rooms were booked.
 The receptionist pointed to a grassy area across the street and said it was available to hikers to camp there for free.
-On a normal day, I wouldn’t be opposed to that; however, I wanted a shower and bed, and damnit I was determined!!!
+On a normal day, I wouldn’t be opposed to that; however, I wanted a shower and bed, and dammit, I was determined!!!

-I grabbed my resupply, and went inside to McGrath’s Irish Pub (which is inside the inn), ordered a beer and some food and planned my strategy.
-I sat next to another hiker named Ryan who was out doing a section hike up to Waterbury.
-He was in a similar predicament as me.
+I grabbed my resupply and went inside to McGrath’s Irish Pub (which is inside the inn), ordered a beer and some food, and planned my strategy.
+I sat next to another hiker named Ryan, who was out doing a section hike up to Waterbury.
+He was in a similar predicament to mine.
 He did not book a room either and needed to make other plans.

-We talked about possibly catching the bus into town and staying the Yellow Deli in Rutland.
-The Yellow Deli is a Hostel run by the controversial Twelve Tribes.
-They are well-known by the hiking community, and I won’t go into detail on them here because this post is going to be long enough, but If you want more information on them I would encourage you to look it up.
+We talked about possibly catching the bus into town and staying in the Yellow Deli in Rutland.
+The Yellow Deli is a hostel run by the controversial Twelve Tribes.
+They are well-known by the hiking community, and I won’t go into detail on them here because this post is going to be long enough.
+But if you want more information on them, I would encourage you to look it up.

-Ryan had also made plans to stay somewhere else, so after saying goodbye, I gathered my gear and walked the 1.5 miles to the Killington motel, checked-in, took a shower, and passed out.
+Ryan had also made plans to stay somewhere else, so after saying goodbye, I gathered my gear and walked the short distance to the motel, checked in, took a shower, and passed out.
 I didn’t even set an alarm.

 Share: